 All vehicles parked on campus must have a Midwestern parking sticker, which can be purchased in the Security Office.
 Campus parking lots are designated by color; parking is permitted only in lots matching the color of the car's permit.
-Parking violations are subject to penalty.
+Parking violations and moving violations on campus are subject to fines and penalty.